-

 What is a 529 College Savings Plan?

-The modern-day 529 college savings plan was first introduced in the late 1990s at the state level and has since expanded to all 50 states and is federally recognized.
-In short, 529 plans are a tax-favorable way to save and invest in college.
+The modern day 529 college savings plan was first introduced in the late 1990’s at the state level and has since expanded to all 50 states and is federally recognized.
+In short, 529 plans are a tax-favorable way to save and invest for college.

-You can pick mutual funds to invest in within your 529 plan from a menu, similar to the setup in most 401k and 403b accounts.
-There is a mix of age-based options and mutual funds that invest in specific asset classes, such as US stocks, international stocks, bonds, etc.
+You can pick mutual funds to invest in within your 529 plan from a menu, similar to the setup in most 401(k) and 403(b) accounts.
+There are a mix of age-based options, target enrollment options, and mutual funds that invest in specific asset classes, such as US stocks, international stocks, bonds, etc.

 There is no national 529 plan.
-Rather, each state has its own 529 plan (some states have adopted another state’s plan for their residents).
-Thus, you can use any state’s 529 plan, even if you don’t reside in that state.
+Rather, each state has their own 529 plan (some states have adopted another state’s plan for their residents).
+You can use any state’s 529 plan, even if you don’t reside in that state.

 The only reason to use your own state’s 529 plan over another is that some states offer a state tax incentive if you are a resident of that state and use your local state-sponsored 529 college savings plan.